View Javadoc

 813 * <p>

-814 * Argument 1: offset of the associative array into the variable manager<br/>
+814 * Argument 1: offset of the particular variable into the variable manager<br/>

-815 * Argument 2: whether the associative array is global or local
+815 * Argument 2: whether the variable is global or local

 816 * <p>